 National Disability Insurance Scheme

 The National Disability Insurance Scheme (NDIS) aims to provide community linking and individualised support for people with permanent and significant disability, their families and carers.
-The NDIS is currently being rolled out across the country with full transition to be achieved by July 2019.
-For more information about where and when it will be available, visit the NDIS website

 Social work and the NDIS

-The NDIS is creating new roles for social workers.
+The NDIS created new roles for social workers.
 Social workers have the knowledge, skills and expertise to provide supports at numerous levels including as local area coordinators, planners, community development and direct practice roles.
 Social workers can become providers and be registered through the NDIS to provide a wide range of supports including:

 - Therapeutic supports (individual and group)